openwebf/webf/README.md

 The WebF project is a community support version of [Alibaba's Kraken Project](https://github.com/openkraken/kraken).
 On May 10, 2022, The Kraken Dev Team was dismissed and the project itself are discontinued.

-The core developer and core architecture: [andycall](https://github.com/andycall), who is from the original Kraken Team.
+The core developer and architector: [andycall](https://github.com/andycall), who is from the original Kraken Team.
 Leave the Alibaba Group and launch this project, to keep following the original ambition of the Kraken project.

 For more details(zh_CN): https://www.zhihu.com/question/534811524/answer/2595510449